Our Community

 The Twin Cities is home to many Dakota and Anishinaabe Peoples as well as other Native communities.
 We honor their heritage, stewardship and relationship to this place by collaborating with Turtle Theater Collective and Indigenous Direction to create accurate work about, for and with Indigenous peoples.

-Together with Indigenous Direction co-founders Larissa FastHorse (Sicangu Lakota) and Ty Defoe (Haudenosaunee, Six Nations/Anishinaabe Nation), we’ve produced Water Is Sacred and Stories From the Drum on our stages, which engaged and featured members of the Native community.
+Together with Indigenous Direction co-founders Larissa FastHorse (Sicangu Lakota) and Ty Defoe (Haudenosaunee, Six Nations/Anishinaabe Nation), we’ve produced Water Is Sacred, Stories From the Drum and For the People on our stages, which engaged and featured members of the Native community.

 Become a community partner